 Do I need to use dowels to support my cake?

-My cake didn’t have any support from dowels, and it held up just fine.
+My cake didn’t have any support from dowels, and it always holds up just fine.
 Cream cheese frosting is very sticky and holds the cake together well.
 However, when you’re building your cake, I recommend sticking it to your cakeboard/serving plate with a little cream cheese frosting ‘glue’ and building it two layers at a time, popping it into the fridge for 20 minutes each time to allow the layers to set firm before adding more.

 How should I transport my Rainbow Cake?

 I transported mine in a large shopping bag (the big bag for life types from Marks and Spencer) and it did get a little knocked en route (on the BUS!).
 If your cake needs to be transported, I’d recommend a taller cake carrier (Lakeland and cake supplies shops do some lovely ones).

 Do you have any other Rainbow Cake questions?
 Let me know what they are in the comments and I’ll do my best to help!